yzgyyang/stuff/BeagleBone_FreeBSD_SPI_Setup.md

 ### 4. Work with APA102 LEDs

-Now we've set up the SPI functions and we're ready to send SPI data, but what to send in order to light up the LEDs we want?
+Once we set up the SPI functions, we were ready to send SPI data, but first we needed to figure out what to send in order to light up the LEDs we want.
 Follow the [APA102 Manual](https://cdn-shop.adafruit.com/datasheets/APA102.pdf) to find out the data format:

 ![APA102 Data Format](bbg_img/apa102_format.jpg)
 (image from https://cdn-shop.adafruit.com/datasheets/APA102.pdf)